AIRLegend/ChessRL/README.md

 Install them with
 > pip3 install -r requirements.txt

-**OPTIONAL**: Appart from those packages, you should have Graphviz installed in your computer if you want to visualize the Monte Carlo trees.
+**OPTIONAL**: Apart from those packages, you should have Graphviz installed in your computer if you want to visualize the Monte Carlo trees.